 ATTENDANCE POLICY: An attendance sheet will be passed around at the start of class.
-While you will only earn participation "points" for exam workshops, documentary days, and the in-class assignment, I record attendance during the semester to use as part of my decision regarding borderline final grades.
+While you will only earn participation "points" for exam workshops and documentary days, I record attendance during the semester to use as part of my decision regarding borderline final grades.
 Class attendance facilitates learning; do not underestimate the importance of showing up.